benpollarduk/BP.AdventureFramework/docs/docfx/docs/room.md

 var room = new Room("Name", "Description.");
 ```

-Exits can be added to the Room with the **AddExit** method:
+Exits can be added to the Room with the **AddExit** method.

 ```csharp
 room.AddExit(new Exit(Direction.East));
 ```

-Exits can be removed from a Room with the **RemoveExit** method:
+Exits can be removed from a Room with the **RemoveExit** method.

 ```csharp
 region.RemoveExit(exit);
 ```

-Items can be added to the Room with the **AddItem** method:
+Items can be added to the Room with the **AddItem** method.

 ```csharp
 room.AddItem(new Item("Name", "Description."));
 ```

-Items can be removed from a Room with the **RemoveItem** method:
+Items can be removed from a Room with the **RemoveItem** method.

 ```csharp
 region.RemoveItem(item);
 ```

-Characters can be added to the Room with the **AddCharacter** method:
+Characters can be added to the Room with the **AddCharacter** method.

 ```csharp
 room.AddCharacter(new Character("Name", "Description."));
 ```

-Characters can be removed from a Room with the **RemoveCharacter** method:
+Characters can be removed from a Room with the **RemoveCharacter** method.

 ```csharp
 region.RemoveCharacter(character);
 ```

-Rooms can contains custom commands that allow the user to directly interact with the Room:
+Rooms can contains custom commands that allow the user to directly interact with the Room.

 ```csharp
 room.Commands =